radiantlogic-v8/documentation-new/documentation/configuration/security/access-tokens.md

 ![Access Token for REST API](Media/rest-api-token.jpg)

-The RadiantOne REST API also support OIDC tokens that can be validated with an [External Toekn Validator]
+The RadiantOne REST API also supports OIDC tokens that can be validated with an [External Token Validator](./external-token-validators).

 ## Using an Access Token